kotr98/nailed-it/README.md

 ### 5. Set Agent ID (Optional)

 If using a custom ElevenLabs agent, update the `AGENT_ID` in `elevenlabs_tools.py`:
+The system prompts we used for the ElevenLabs agent are in prompts/

 ```python
 AGENT_ID = "your-agent-id-here"